roman-milk/roman-milk.github.io/a-pendant-for-wendy.md

  "Yes," Wendy hissed.
 "Of course when Daniel's not around.
 Of course, not, Vince.
 But he'll be out of the house with his pals ...
 He'll be in his bed."

  Wendy grunted and groaned again, breasts swaying as she rode up and down, goo sliding out of her to coat the latex shaft in Vince's hand.
-Report_Story #4